Awanieva/Covid-19-Data-Exploration-using-SQL/README.md

 This report shows analysis of Covid 19 data from January 2020 to September 2023.

 **Tools** used: SQL and Tableau
 I could sit with this Data for 2 months and still be deriving insights.
 However, I just pick a few important insight to display in the dashboard.
 I displayed more and detailed analysis in SQL report where I used lots of CTE’s and subquery to derive deeper insight.

-You can view the analysis done on SQL here Covid19-Analysis/Covid 19 Data Exploration.sql at main · Awanieva/Covid19-Analysis (github.com)
+You can view the analysis done on SQL here: https://github.com/Awanieva/Covid19-Analysis

-To view and interact with the Tableau Dashboard: Covid 19 Dashoard | Tableau Public
+To view and interact with the Tableau Dashboard: https://public.tableau.com/app/profile/confidence4548/viz/Covid19Dash_16953221331430/Dashboard

 - Europe recorded the continent with highest number of death followed by Asia
 - United States has the highest Covid 19 cases with 103,436,829 and highest number of deaths 1,127,152 death